EclesioMeloJunior/rust16vm/README.md

 ```
 OR FLAGS, #2 //sets the bit at position 1 to be `1`
 DIV A, B     // performs the division
-LDR SP, C    // gets from the stack the module and store in C
+LDR C, SP   // gets from the stack the module and store in C
 ```

 #### EXPR {dst_register}, {base_reg}, {exponent_reg}